Are you interested in joining RRCT Board? We’re always recruiting. Learn more about RRCT’s board recruiting process.

 Mark is a native Mainer who spent much of his youth as a farmhand on a Holstein farm in Falmouth.
 Today he is an avid fly-fisherman, hunter, hiker, boater, and outdoor enthusiast.
 He and his wife Stacey enjoy spending time with their 4 grown children and working on their small “Wintergreen Farm” in New Gloucester where they are now raising honey bees and chickens and pursuing other self-sustaining organic farming opportunities to ensure that their farm will be self-sufficient into their retirement.

 Mark is a former chair of the land management planning committee for the town of New Gloucester and is a longtime volunteer for the RRCT; and has been active in land conservation activities in New Gloucester and the surrounding region for nearly ten years.
-He was very involved in fundraising and support of the Pisgah Hill conservation project which is still hoping to expand its footprint in coming years.
+He was very involved in fundraising and support of the Pisgah Hill conservation project and is now co-chairing RRCT’s emerging campaign for land in Lower Gloucester Village.

 |Bill Dunn – Secretary

 Bill Dunn created Sunset Point, LLC, in 2007 to continue part-time consulting in the electric utility industry after a long career.
 He holds engineering degrees and an MBA.
 Bill served for nine years on the Board of The Iris Network, providing services to the visually impaired.
 He is active in the Rotary Club of Yarmouth, through which he has actively participated in the development and growth of Yarmouth’s West Side Trail.
 Bill is a native New Englander, a 17 year resident of Yarmouth, and a passionate outdoorsman.

 Ed Gervais founded and owns an engineering firm, Cascon.
 He has previously served on the Planning Board of the Town of North Yarmouth.
 He holds degrees from Yale University.
 He lives in North Yarmouth with his wife Joyce.